tensorpack/tensorpack/examples/OpenAIGym/README.md

-### code and models for my Gym submissions on Atari games
+### Code and models for my Gym submissions on Atari games

-Use A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).
+Implemented A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).

 ### To train on an Atari game: